The Betty Irene Moore Nursing Initiative: Strengthening the Nursing Workforce

 Associate Dean for Educational Outreach; Assistant Professor

 Dr. Trevathan has more than 30 years of experience in health care, from insurance underwriter to nurse manager to educator.
 She held leadership positions for more than 10 years with the VA Palo Alto and Kaiser Permanente.
 Her primary educational focus is leadership, and she has been instrumental in developing the Clinical Nurse Leader program at USF.
-Today, Dr. Trevathan oversees online programs and blended courses across departments, serves as school liaison to the branch campuses, works with faculty and programs as they develop new degree options, and manages transition-to-practice programs and the emerging certificate programs.
+Today, Dr. Trevathan oversees online programs and blended courses across departments, serves as school liaison to USF's additional campuses, works with faculty and programs as they develop new degree options, and manages transition-to-practice programs and the emerging certificate programs.

 Dr. Trevathan holds a Doctorate in Nursing Practice from the University of San Francisco (2009) and Master of Business Administration (2006) and Master of Science in Nursing (2003) degrees from Holy Names University.
 She is committed to upholding the curricular quality and integrity of USF and the Jesuit tradition.